-Our curriculum provides a strong foundation and core knowledge base in developmental, psychological, and learning theories, general and special education, and legal, ethical and professional standards of practice.
-Professional skills and advanced training are required in research, measurement, program evaluation, assessment, prevention, intervention, and consultation with family, school and community professionals.
+Our curriculum provides a strong foundation and core knowledge base in developmental, psychological, and learning theories; general and special education; and legal, ethical and professional standards of practice.
+Professional skills and advanced training are required in research, measurement, program evaluation, assessment, prevention, intervention, and consultation with family, school, and community professionals.

-All CFSP degree programs involve innovative, integrative, closely supervised practice experiences during coursework and independent field experiences that begin the first year.
+All CFSP degree programs involve innovative, integrative, closely supervised practice experiences during coursework.
+Independent field experiences begin the first year.
 Ed.S. and Ph.D.
-School Psychology Licensure track degree students complete a culminating year-long internship where they gain additional supervised experience.
-Practice experiences are designed as a developmental Chain of Relevant Experiences (CoRE; see Figure 1) where students progress during coursework and through supervised field placements, initially as Critical Observers, then as Directed Participants, then as Active Contributors, and finally as Independent Practitioners.
+School Psychology Licensure track degree students complete a culminating yearlong internship where they gain additional supervised experience.
+Practice experiences are designed as a developmental Chain of Relevant Experiences (CoRE; see Figure 1) where students progress through coursework and supervised field placements, initially as Critical Observers, then as Directed Participants, then as Active Contributors, and finally as Independent Practitioners.
 These progressive experience levels are defined as follows:

-- Critical Observers: Students acting as Critical Observers engage in activities that provide them with the opportunity to increase their knowledge base by linking theory and empirically based concepts through observational activities.
-These activities challenge the students to integrate information while analyzing current practices. - Directed Participants: Students acting as Directed Participants engage in activities addressing professional skill development and enhancement (e.g., role play, simulation activities, and supervised experiences).
+- Critical Observers: Students acting as Critical Observers engage in activities that increase their knowledge base by linking theory and empirically based concepts through observational activities.
+These activities challenge the students to integrate information while critiquing current practices. - Directed Participants: Students acting as Directed Participants engage in activities addressing professional skill development and enhancement (e.g., role play, simulation activities, and supervised experiences).
 These activities are specifically outlined and directed by the faculty in the Student Learning Objectives (see Appendix A). - Active Contributors: Students acting as Active Contributors engage in professional activities that are managed and dictated by needs and policies of the field placement.
-These activities, developed collaboratively and completed under the supervision of a faculty member and site supervisor, bring about a specific result that adds to the productivity of the field placement.
+These activities, developed collaboratively and completed under the

-• Independent Practitioners: Students acting as Independent Practitioners engage in activities in which they apply advanced skills through self-initiated and self-governed professional engagement within a network of collegial supervision.
+- supervision of a faculty member and site supervisor, bring about a specific result that adds to the productivity of the field placement. - Independent Practitioners: Students acting as Independent Practitioners engage in activities in which they apply advanced skills through self-initiated and self-governed professional engagement within a network of collegial supervision.